Worker

 Install the worker

 Self-hosting Pendra is three steps: install the worker, paste a worker key from the console, then install a model from the catalogue.
-The Pendra backend is bundled with the worker, so you can serve chat completions without installing a separate inference engine.
+The inference runtime is built into the worker, so it serves chat, embeddings, image generation, and audio transcription with nothing else to install.

 1. Install the worker

-The Pendra worker is a single Go binary.
-It includes the Pendra inference runtime — install it and you have a working backend.
+The Pendra worker is a single binary with the inference runtime built in — install it and it's ready to serve models.

-The fastest path is the Pendra consoleWorkersAdd worker.
-It auto-detects your OS, serves the correct installer with the matching SHA-256, and walks you through the setup.
-The per-OS guidance below covers what each installer does in case you want to download manually.
+On macOS and Windows — or if you'd rather install graphically — open the Pendra consoleWorkersAdd worker.
+It auto-detects your OS and serves the correct installer with its matching SHA-256.
+The per-OS guidance below covers what each installer does.

 macOS (Apple Silicon)

-Download Pendra-<v>-arm64.dmg from the console (or directly from https://get.pendra.ai/worker/archives/latest/), open it, and drag Pendra.app into /Applications.
-Launch the app and the menu-bar GUI starts the headless daemon, registers a LaunchAgent so both start at login, and opens a browser-based setup wizard for your worker key.
+Download Pendra-<v>-arm64.dmg from the console, open it, and drag Pendra into /Applications.
+Launch it and the menu-bar app starts the headless daemon, registers a LaunchAgent so both start at login, and opens a browser-based setup wizard for your worker key.

 Intel Macs are no longer supported — the in-process Metal path needs Apple Silicon.